SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of the Incarnate Word The Rosenberg School of Optometry discussed various topics such as personal achievements, influential individuals, qualities of healthcare providers, characteristics of a good doctor, obstacles in optometry school, self-perception, motivation for healthcare, professionalism, and high school preparedness.
-These questions indicate a comprehensive assessment of applicants' personal qualities, values, and readiness for a career in healthcare, reflecting a holistic approach to the interview process.
+Students said most interesting question asked at University of the Incarnate Word, Rosenberg School of Optometry discussed various topics such as personal achievements, influential individuals, qualities of healthcare providers, the biggest obstacle in optometry school, self-perception, motivation for healthcare, and preparedness for college.
+These questions reflect a holistic approach to candidate assessment, focusing on personal attributes, values, and readiness for a healthcare profession.

 What was the most difficult question?

-Students said the most difficult question asked at University of the Incarnate Word The Rosenberg School of Optometry discussed included questions about qualities of a good healthcare professional, proudest achievement, returning to school after a break, and personal descriptions.
-Some respondents mentioned an MMI format, potential nondisclosure agreements, and specific questions related to optometry career models and professionalism.
+Students said most difficult question asked at University of the Incarnate Word, Rosenberg School of Optometry discussed various topics including qualities of a good healthcare professional, personal achievements, returning to school after a break, and career interests in optometry.
+The interview format may have been an MMI (Multiple Mini Interview) based on references to nondisclosure agreements and a wide range of questions probing interpersonal skills, accomplishments, and professional aspirations.

 How long was the interview?